topheman/snake-pipe-rust/README.md

 - `snakepipe render` reads the state of the game from `stdin` and renders it on the terminal
 - `snakepipe throttle` reads a pre-recorded game from `stdin` and writes to `stdout` each tick so that `snakepipe render` can pick it up
 - `snakepipe render-browser` spawns a server and sends `stdin` via server-sent-events to a JavaScript renderer in your browser
+- `snakepipe stream-sse` connects to the server spawned by `render-browser` and streams server-sent-events back to the terminal

 That way: